 Hamstrings are a very powerful group of muscles located in the back of your legs.
 They are on the upper back of the upper legs.
 They stretch towards the hips.

-When your hamstring contract, they help to provide stability for the knee joint, so a weak hamstrings, or who can’t activate fast enough, injury may result.
-Doing legs exercises, like Single Leg Romanian Deadlif will help to strengthen your hamstring muscles, improve your balance to keep your knee healthy and strong.
+When your hamstring contract, they help to provide stability for the knee joint, so weak hamstrings, or who can’t activate fast enough, an injury may result.
+Doing legs exercises, like Single-Leg Romanian Deadlift will help to strengthen your hamstring muscles, improve your balance to keep your knee healthy and strong.

 How to do it: